Akintola-Stephen/bankingoperation/README.md

 A simple banking operation

 ```
-BANKING OPERATION - is a simple app that allows user created an account based on some given account types (Savings, Current,..), retrieve information on his account based on a generated account number and also view olist of all created account
+BANKING OPERATION - is a simple app that allows user creates an account based on some given account types (Savings, Current,..), retrieve information on his account based on a generated account number and also view olist of all created account
 ```

 ## Code structure explanation